On Minimum Saturated Matrices: Forbidding Complete Matrices

-Now fix any nearly complete $A$ which exists by the $K_3$-saturation of $M$.
-Assume that $A=[3]$ and that the first 7 columns of $M([3],)$ are distinct.
+By the $K_3$-saturation of $M$ there exists some nearly complete $M(A,)$; choose one such.
+Assume without loss of generality that $A=[3]$ and that the first 7 columns of $M([3],)$ are distinct.
 We know that the $3$-column missing from $M([3],[7])$ has at least two $1$'s.